How to play the C chord on the guitar

-Yousician team 7 min read
+Yousician team 9 min read

-How to play the C major chord?
+How to play the C major chord

-Here’s how to position your fingers:
+Here’s how to position your fingers for the C chord shape:

 C chord

-What are good C major chord variations?
+C major chord variations

 C barre chord

-What makes this barre chord variation of the C major so great is that you can easily transition to the C minor chord from the same position on the fretboard.
+What makes this barre chord variation of C major so great is that you can easily transition to the C minor chord from the same position on the fretboard.

 • Press down the fifth fret of the D string with your ring finger.